sdwistreich/sdwistreich.github.io/_pages/about.md

   I am a second-year Master's student in Computer Science at <a href="https://www.cs.stanford.edu">Stanford University</a> where I research multisensory learning, robotics, and computer vision advised by Professor <a href="https://jiajunwu.com/">Jiajun Wu</a>.
 </p>
 <p class="bio-large">
-  I graduated from Stanford University with a Bachelors in Computer Science (2025).
+  I graduated from Stanford University with a Bachelor of Science in Computer Science (2025).
 In my undergraduate, I was very fortunate to be advised by Professor <a href="https://jiajunwu.com/">Jiajun Wu</a> and Professor <a href="https://psychology.stanford.edu/people/hyowon-gweon">Hyo Gweon</a>, working on robotics and human cognition.
 </p>

 ## News